 All Other Fees.
 Fees for other services would include fees for products and services other than the services reported above.

-It is expected that a representative of Grant Thornton will be present at the Meeting and will have an opportunity to make a statement if he or she chooses and will be available to answer questions.
+It is expected that a representative of Grant Thornton will be present at the Meeting, have an opportunity to make a statement if he or she chooses to do so, and be available to answer questions.

 Pre-Approval Policy